 You can file a complaint electronically, which may be completed anonymously.
-You may also file a complaint in-person by contacting the Title IX Coordinator, Virginia Foster at 312.567.5725/ foster@iit.edu or the Deputy Title IX Coordinator 312.
-567.5726/ eespeland@iit.edu.
+You may also file a complaint in-person by contacting the Title IX Coordinator, Virginia Foster at 312.567.5725/ foster@iit.edu.
+See further information here.

 If you are not ready to file a formal complaint but wish to learn about your rights and options, you may contact Illinois Tech's Confidential Advisor service at 773.907.1062.
 You can also contact a licensed practitioner in Illinois Tech's Student Health and Wellness Center at 312.567.7550